-Hot milk is not the only dilemma that you may face.
-There are cases where you do not have the opportunity to heat the milk to obtain a lukewarm temperature, for instance, when you are not at home.
+There are cases where you do not have the opportunity to heat the milk to obtain a lukewarm temperature; for instance, when you are not at home.
 Don’t worry about it!
-There is no counter-indication to say that you should not give your baby mild-cold milk.
+There is no counter-indication that says that you should not give your baby mild-cold milk.
 However, many babies tend to reject it because they are not used to taking it at room temperature.
 If your baby tolerates milk at room temperature or even slightly cooler, that’s fine.
-However, if milk is not well accepted and you are not at home, you can choose to breastfeed or place pre-prepared bottles in an insulated bag inside your diaper bag to maintain the desired temperature.
-Whichever technique you use, just don’t forget to use thawed milk within 24 hours.
+Just remember to use thawed milk within 24 hours.
 Also, if you have not used it, don’t store it again in the freezer or save leftovers for further consumption.